TOP 2020 Q3 and 4 Question: Why is the price of brass so high now!? (Also emailed as: "your prices suck").

 Q: Was this brass machine gun fired?

 Depending on the military's prior use of the brass, the fired brass may have been fired from a machine gun.
 Unfortunately, we are unable to know with certainty whether or not a particular brass has been machine gun fired.
+So for the purposes of purchases from Kaleo Arms, yes assume that the brass has been machine gun fired.
+We do not guarantee ease of processing.

 Q: Are the Primer pockets crimped?